GoogleCloudPlatform/community/tutorials/compute-quickstart.md

 ### Wait for the instance creation to finish

-The instances need to finish creating before the tutorial can proceed.
-The activity can be tracked by clicking the
-[notification menu][spotlight-notification-menu] from the navigation bar at the top.
+The instances need to finish being created before the tutorial can proceed.
+To track the progress of this activity and others, click the [**Notifications**][spotlight-notification-menu] button in the navigation bar in the upper-right corner of the console.

-## Connect to your backend instance
+## Set up to the backend instance

 ### Connect to the instance